chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_environment_list.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``list`` argument is used to list all of the environments that are currently available on the |chef server|.
+Use the ``list`` argument to list all of the environments that are currently available on the |chef server|.